 Conserved funds can be in various forms - such as cash-on-hand, money in a checking

 or savings account, U.S. savings or treasury bonds, etc.

-Creditor— An organization is a creditor of the beneficiary if it provides goods or services
+Creditor— An organization that provides the beneficiary with goods or services and requires

 DAA Condition— A medically determinable substance abuse disorder that is posted as a secondary diagnosis